tsy24/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to list elderly (that the user is in-charge of)
+1. User requests to list elderly
 2. NurseyBook shows a list of elderly
-3. User requests to delete a specific elderly in the list
+3. User requests to delete a specific elderly in the list based on the index.
 4. NurseyBook deletes the specified elderly.

  Use case ends.